The world’s largest database of royalty-free, downloadable maps for academic and business (non-commercial) use.

 View the greatest events in world history with photographs, audio sound bites, video, and graphics, for over 185 years.
 Over 3,000 photos/images/sound bites/graphics added daily, including audio and visual snapshots.
 A POWERLibrary Resource.

 Contains more than 155 million pages and 200,000 titles of legal history and government documents in a fully searchable, image-based format.
 HeinOnline bridges the gap in historical research by providing comprehensive coverage from inception of more than 2,500 law-related periodicals.
 In addition to its vast collection of law journals, HeinOnline contains the entire Congressional Record, Federal Register, and Code of Federal Regulations, complete coverage of the U.S. Reports back to 1754, and entire databases dedicated to treaties, constitutions, case law, world trials, classic treatises, international trade, foreign relations, U.S. Presidents, and much more.
 Also includes Gun Regulation and Legislation in America; Slavery in America and the World: History, Culture and Law; and National Survey of State Laws.
-ATTENTION: This database is available ONLY within the Library.
-No remote access.
+ATTENTION: This database is available ONLY within the Library using the link on the icon.
+To access from home, call the library for the password, then click here to access our remote authentication login page.